chevere/docs/packages/trace.md

 ## Creating a Trace

 Create a Trace by passing a PHP `debug_backtrace` array and a format object.
-In the example below we use the `PlainFormat`.

 ```php
 use Chevere\Trace\Formats\PlainFormat;